ktbyte/processing-libraries/GUI-library/README.md

      // the controllers to call the methods that must be executed when the particular
      // event has happened in the parent PApplet.
      // This particular method is called when the 'mouseDragged' event has happened in the
      // parent PApplet.
-As seen, this method iterates through all the controllers stored
+As seen, this method iterates through all the controllers he has
-     // in the list and calls the 'processMouseDragged()' method. void mouseDragged() {  ///---------<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<---------
+     // and calls the 'processMouseDragged()' method.
+     void mouseDragged() {  ///---------<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<---------
        //println("Dragged!");
        for (Controller controller : controllers) {